8 Natural and Effective Ways to Suppress the Stress Hormone Cortisol

 The researchers in this study, found out that when vitamin C is administered before a stressful situation (in this study it was public speaking) it blunts the stress induced rise in cortisol.

 Vitamin C is safe to “megadose”.
-I frequently take 5-10 grams of this pure bulk ascorbic acid powder in 2 gram doses throughout the day.
-And when I’m not megadosing with the vitamin, I tend to use 1-2 caps a day of this raw and organic vitamin C.
+I frequently take this pure bulk ascorbic acid powder (affiliate link) in small doses throughout the day.

 5. Sleep More